 The European Federation of Biotechnology (EFB) is Europe’s non-profit federation of National Biotechnology Associations, Learned Societies, Universities, Scientific Institutes, Biotech Companies and individual biotechnologists working to promote biotechnology throughout Europe and beyond.
 As the independent “Voice of Biotechnology in Europe”, EFB promotes the safe, sustainable and beneficial use of fundamental research and innovation in life sciences, while providing a forum for interdisciplinary and international cooperation.

 The first European Congress of Biotechnology in Interlaken, Switzerland, in 1978 marked the inauguration of the European Federation of Biotechnology (EFB).
-In 2022, we are delighted to welcome you back to Maastricht to celebrate the 44th anniversary of the EFB and the longest running biotechnology congress in Europe.
+In 2024, we are delighted to welcome you back to Maastricht to celebrate the longest running biotechnology congress in Europe.